Abnormal Pap Test

 - Having an impaired immune system.

-- Having been exposed to the drug DES while your mother was pregnant with you, though this is rare.
+- Having been exposed to the drug DES before you were born.
+But this is rare.

 If you have had one abnormal Pap test result, you're more likely to have another in the future.